The Castles of my Dreams

 westminster abbey medieval church london

 From 1269, this Gothic edifice has been THE place to be if you're royal or just dead famous.
 Royalty have been married, christened, crowned and buried here for a thousand years and the great and good have plaques, statues, mini-chapels off the main church or tombs.
-It has been rebuilt variously since the first monks live there in the 10th century, look out for the oldest door in Britain, the extensive cloisters and medieval buildings but mostly the names.
+It has been rebuilt variously since the first monks lived there in the 10th century, look out for the oldest door in Britain, the extensive cloisters and medieval buildings but mostly the names.

 Chaucer got a spot because he worked there.